ChristianMarty/canable2-CANbeSerial-Firmware/README.md

 # CANable 2.0 CANbeSerial Firmware

-This is an alternative firmware for the CANable 2.0 device.
+This is an alternative firmware for the CANable 2.0 (especially Makerbaser CANable V2.0 Pro) device.
 It replaces the slcan protocol with the CANbeSerial protocol.

-For more information about the CANbeSerial protocol go the [CANbeSerial GitHub Page](https://github.com/ChristianMarty/CANbeSerial) or the [CANbeSerial page on my website](https://www.christian-marty.ch/electricthings/canbeserial.html) .
+For more information about the CANbeSerial protocol go the [CANbeSerial GitHub Page](https://github.com/ChristianMarty/CANbeSerial) or the [CANbeSerial page on my website](https://www.christian-marty.ch/electricthings/canbeserial.html).

 Key benefits of this implementation are:
 * Proper framing algorithm